 The Department offers a Graduate School-approved Graduate Certificate in Geographic Information Sciences (GISc) that requires 18-hours of graduate-level university credit selected from a list of core and elective courses.
 The Certificate Program is administered separately from the Department's Graduate Program, and while approved by the Graduate School, students admitted into the Certificate Program are not admitted into the MA or PhD programs.
 Students already enrolled in the Graduate Program can become part of the GISc Certificate Program by sending the Program Director an email indicating interest in joining the program and having their advisor send an email stating their support of the student's enrollment in the program.
-The GISc Certificate can be completed simultaneously with the MA and/or PhD degrees; a maximum of six credit hours for the GISc Certificate can overlap with courses taken to fulfill requirements for the student's MA and/or PhD requirements.
+The GISc Certificate can be completed simultaneously with the MA and/or PhD degrees.
 Upon completion of the GISc Graduate Certificate Program, the Program Director will notify the Graduate School, and a notation of the awarded GISc Certificate will be added to the student's transcript.
 More information on the GISc Graduate Certificate Program can be found here.